Setting up the Environment

 designer.exe is the program that we will use to make designing GUIs a lot easier; remember the location of this or create a shortcut to it and then run it (double click if you wish).
 You will be welcomed with a selection window; select "Main Window" and then click "Create".

 You will now be shown an empty window in the middle of the designer's window with widget options on the left and some other windows to the right.

-On the left you can drag widgets from the drop-downs onto the MainWindow object in the center.
-On the right in the Object Inspector you can see the current widgets in your window.
+On the left, you can drag widgets from the drop-downs onto the MainWindow object in the centre.
+On the right, in the Object Inspector, you can see the current widgets in your window.
 Right below that is the Property Editor that allows you to modify the widget currently selected.